Week 14 (January 8-January 14): The GTHL schedule grows by 428 games. 75 or so teams using an exemption for tournament travel. *Posted November 22*

 Please be aware that playing with pucks, balls, golf balls, balls of tape etc. is not allowed in the dressing rooms or anywhere around the perimeter of our rinks or lobby of the MasterCard Centre.
 Failure to comply will result in ejection from the facility.
 Your co-operation and help with this would be appreciated and would assist in keeping our facility safe and clean.

 City of Toronto Policy on Warming Up in the Arena

-We would like to ask your help during the 2009/2010 hockey season.
-Could you please speak to your coaches, parents, officials etc. and let them know that hockey playing with pucks, balls, balls of tape etc. is not allowed in the dressing rooms or any where around the perimeter of our arenas.
+Please speak to your coaches, parents, officials etc. and let them know that hockey playing with pucks, balls, balls of tape etc. is not allowed in the dressing rooms or any where around the perimeter of our arenas.
 Any cooperation and help you can give us with this would be appreciated and would assist in keeping our arenas clean.